Georgios P. Georgiou

 Research

-The lab's researchers are currently working on a variety of research projects examining speech perception and speech production in the first and the second language.
-This is an indicative list of projects:
+The lab’s researchers are currently working on a variety of research projects.
+This is an indicative list of ongoing projects:

 -